 Simpler compliance.
 No cookies means no cookie audits, no consent management platforms, no records of consent, and no worrying about which cookies are "strictly necessary."
 Your legal team will thank you.

 Faster pages.
-Cookie-based analytics scripts are typically larger and heavier.
+Cookie-based analytics scripts are usually larger and heavier.
 Most cookieless tools use lightweight scripts under 5 KB.
 Some, like Pirsch, use no client-side script at all.

 What you lose

-However, this matters less than you think.
+This matters less than you'd think.
 Once a user logs in or signs up, you can track them across sessions using your own first-party data.
 Tools like OpenPanel support this with authenticated user identification.

 Some Google Analytics features.
-GA's remarketing audiences, cross-domain tracking, and integration with Google Ads all rely on cookies.
-If you depend on these, you'll need alternative approaches.
+GA's remarketing audiences, cross-domain tracking, and Google Ads integration all rely on cookies.
+If you depend on these, you'll need other approaches.

 Attribution modeling.
 Multi-touch attribution across long time windows gets harder without persistent identifiers.
-But honestly, cookie-based attribution was never as accurate as people assumed — it was already broken by ad blockers and browser restrictions.
+But cookie-based attribution was never as accurate as people assumed — ad blockers and browser restrictions had already broken it.

 The bottom line

 For most sites, cookieless analytics gives you more accurate data (because nothing is blocked) while removing the legal and UX overhead of cookie consent.
-The tradeoff — less cross-session anonymous tracking — is increasingly irrelevant as cookies disappear anyway.
+The tradeoff, less cross-session anonymous tracking, matters less as cookies disappear anyway.

 Setting up OpenPanel takes about two minutes.
 No cookies, no consent banners, no complex configuration.